This is a large group of travellers that sometimes need special advice

-Studies among these groups are usually based only on recorded numbers of infections, such as malaria and typhoid, diagnosed in the laboratory after being brought back into thei traveller's home country
+Many studies among these groups are usually based only on recorded numbers of infections, such as malaria and typhoid, diagnosed in the laboratory after being brought back into their traveller's home country

 These infections most common in travellers, including 'VFR's, who did not consider or think it necessary to seek advice on how to prevent these infections before departure.

-2) Those going from Europe to countries in the Southern Hemisphere such as Australia or South Africa (and vice-versa).
+Those going from Europe to countries in the Southern Hemisphere such as Australia or South Africa (and vice-versa).
 They may unexpectedly arrive during an influenza outbreak because in the country they are visiting it is winter (the influenza season) while in their home country it is summer.

 They may be leaving a country where they are familiar with their surroundings, living in excellent accommodation, receive regular weather forecasts, be aware of infection risks and know good 'public health and safety' practices are in place.